michalcichon/michalcichon.github.io/_posts/2026-02-01-how-to-maintain-a-high-engineering-culture-in-remote-first-teams.md

 ## Ingredient 1: Knowing your team

-This may sound obvious, yet it's something worth checking as making this part properly might be a game changer.
+This may sound obvious, yet it’s worth checking, as doing it properly can be a game changer.
+Don't assume you know someone until you really get to know each other.
+It's way easier to work with someone when we spend a few minutes on a casual call.

-## Ingredient 2: Being in sync
+## Ingredient 2: Communication architecture

-sss
+- regular syncs, progress and weekly presentations abot the process, challenges, priorities, and
+- from our perspective: when we're stuck, being pro active

-## Ingredient 3: Communication architecture
+## Ingredient 3: Being in sync

 sss